Powered by Coverage.com (NPN: 19966249)

 What does home insurance cover in Vermont?

 Home insurance offers valuable financial protection, but it does not cover everything under the sun.
 The most common type of home insurance policy is a form HO-3.
 This type of home insurance policy provides coverage for your home’s physical structure, other structures on your property (like a fence or gazebo) and your physical belongings.
 It also provides liability insurance in case someone is injured on your property and medical payments coverage.
-If you need to relocate from your home temporarily due to a covered peril making your home uninhabitable, an HO-3 insurance policy also provides additional living expenses coverage.
+If you need to relocate from your home temporarily due to damage from a covered peril, an HO-3 insurance policy provides additional living expenses coverage, as well.

-With home insurance, it is not only important to know what is protected, you must also understand how it is protected.
+With home insurance, it is not only important to know what is covered, you must also understand how it is covered.
 With the HO-3 home insurance policy, your home’s physical structure and other structures on your property are covered on an open-peril basis.
-This means that they are protected from any peril except the ones that are specifically excluded from your policy.
-Your personal property, on the other hand, is protected on a named-peril basis.
-This means you can only file a claim for your belongings if they are damaged by something that is listed in your home insurance policy.
+This means that damage from any peril is covered, except perils specifically excluded (these are spelled out in your policy documents).
+Your personal property, on the other hand, is covered on a named-peril basis.
+This means you can only file a claim for your belongings if they are damaged by something that is explicitly listed in your home insurance policy.

-Below, we’ve listed some of the most common perils home insurance covers, according to the Insurance Information Institute (Triple-I):
+Below, we’ve listed some of the most common perils home insurance covers:

 - Wind and hail: Wind and hail can wreak havoc on your home’s roof, compromising its structural integrity.
-Not only, but wind and hail could also cause your home to spring a leak.
+Wind and hail could also cause your home to spring a leak.

 - Water damage and freezing: Vermont winters are notoriously cold, with temperatures known to dip below zero.
 If a pipe freezes and bursts, your home insurance policy can help pay for the repairs.

-- Fire and lightning: Fire and lightning claims accounted for nearly 25 percent of all home insurance claims in 2021, per Triple-I.
+- Fire and lightning: Fire and lightning claims accounted for nearly 22 percent of all home insurance claims in 2022, per the Insurance Information Institute.

 Additional home insurance coverage types in Vermont